sensu/sensu-docs-legacy/docs/0.24/reference/clients.md

 To configure the keepalive check for a Sensu client, please refer to [the client `keepalive` attributes reference documentation][12].

+## Client signature

+Sensu client definitions may specify a unique string identifier as their signature, which is included in each keepalive message.

+Once a client advertises a signature via keepalives, the server will expect that signature to be present in any keepalives or check results originating from the client.
+Any keepalives or check results which do not contain a matching signature will be dropped with an "invalid client signature" warning in the log.

+A client can begin to use a signature if one was not previously configured, but removing a client signature requires deleting the client.

+Providing a unique client signature prevents other clients from accidentally or maliciously submitting keepalives or check results using the same client name.

 ## Client subscriptions